Tom Walker (footballer): Career

 He left Stockport on 6 October 2017 after his short-term deal had ended to sign for FC United of Manchester.

 On 4 January 2018 Salford City confirmed that they had agreed a deal to sign Walker.

 In October 2019 he joined Stockport County on loan until January 2020.
 He returned to Salford in January 2020 on the expiry of his loan period.
-The following day he joined AFC Fylde on a permanent, two and a half year contract.
+The following day he joined AFC Fylde on a permanent, two-and-a-half-year contract.
 He joined newly promoted League Two side Harrogate Town in August 2020 after they triggered a release clause in his contract.
 On 30 November 2020, Walker joined National League side Notts County on loan until 3 January 2021, with manager Neal Ardley revealing he had already tried to sign him on two occasions but missing out.
 On 12 February 2021, he rejoined Stockport on another loan deal.

 On 17 July 2021, Walker returned to National League side Stockport, this time on a permanent deal, signing a one-year deal with the club.
 In October 2021, Walker joined National League side Altrincham on a one-month loan deal.
 In January 2022, Walker returned to AFC Fylde on loan until the end of the season.

 On 30 June 2022, Walker agreed to return to AFC Fylde on a permanent basis.
+In September 2023, he joined Buxton on an initial four-month loan deal.
+He departed Fylde at the end of the 2023–24 season.

+On 16 May 2024, Walker joined newly promoted National League North club Radcliffe on a one-year deal with the option for a further year.

+In July 2025, Walker joined fellow National League North side Chorley.